Snelling Ave North Improvements

 March 14, 2022: The City Council declared the costs to be assessed and ordered the Assessment Hearing scheduled for April 11, 2022.
 The Hearing will be held in the Council Chambers at City Hall.
 Once the assessment rate is approved, the construction contract will be awarded to T.A.
 Schifsky & Sons.
 Construction is scheduled for 2022, with additional details forthcoming.
 A detailed schedule will be sent to the affected residents after the preconstruction meeting with the contractor.

 February 2022: The City has 100% design plans for proposed improvements to Snelling Avenue North scheduled for construction in the year 2022.
 Following approval from Council, the project will go out to bid on February 15th, 2022 with the bid opening on March 9th 2022.

 An environmental site assessment was conducted along the project corridor.
 Soil and groundwater samples were collected at 14 locations in April 2020 to identify potential contaminants under the roadway where water, sanitary sewer and storm sewer utility replacement may be necessary.
 The environmental assessment was completed in June 2020.
 Additional project design, cost estimating, and public informational efforts resumed in July 2020.
 A draft feasibility study report for the project is provided below.

 Street and utility improvements along Snelling Avenue North from County Road E to Highway 51, along with street improvements to Cummings Lane, are currently scheduled for construction during the 2022 construction season.
-Potential improvements to the intersection of County Road E and Snelling Avenue North have been rescheduled to the year 2023 and 2024 to allow additional time to evaluate traffic volumes, crash data, and design options.

 Project Informational Presentation